Mike Souchak: Professional career

+In 1970, Souchak moved from North Carolina to Florida and became the first head pro at the Innisbrook Resort and Golf Club in Palm Harbor, Florida, and resided in Belleair.

-Souchak played on the Senior PGA Tour (now called the PGA Tour Champions) from its inception in 1980 until 1990.
+Souchak played on the Senior PGA Tour from its inception in 1980 until 1990.
 His best finish was second place in his very first tournament, the Atlantic City Senior International in 1980.

-Souchak moved from North Carolina to Florida in 1970 and became the first head pro at the Innisbrook Resort and Golf Club in Palm Harbor, and resided in Belleair with his wife Nancy.
+Personal life

+Souchak was married to the former Nancy Tilley (1928-2012).
 He had four children: sons Mike, Frank, and Chris Souchak and daughter Patti Taylor, as well as five grandchildren.
-He ran Golf Car Systems, a preventive maintenance firm, with his partner Bill Dodd until his death from complications of a heart attack in 2008.
+He ran Golf Car Systems, a preventive maintenance firm, with his business partner Bill Dodd until his death from complications of a heart attack in 2008.

+Awards and honors

+Souchak was inducted into the Duke Sports Hall of Fame in 1976.